OSC/ood-documentation/source/tutorials/tutorials-dashboard-apps/dashboard.rst

 ============================

 .. warning::
-    You muse have followed :ref:`enabling-development-mode` for any part of this tutorial to work.
+    You must have followed :ref:`enabling-development-mode` for any part of this tutorial to work.

 Things To Know
 --------------